Sybqu/JTP-2/custom_challenges/Binex/Binex.md

 - The program segafaults but why?
 - Stack misalignment
 - Stack needs to be 16bit aligned
-- When we simply overflow the stack we end up messing up the stack structure and register values making the stack look like a "murder scene" , chaotic.
+- When we simply overflow the stack we end up messing up the stack structure and register values making the stack look like a "murder scene" .
 - We need to fix this error by aliging the stack .
 "Rudimentary" application of ROP.

 ### Exploit script